ryzen-xp/DojoByExample/client/pages/getting-started/basics/models/models-fundamentals.md

 - **World Management**: Understand how the World contract orchestrates your game state
 - **Query Optimization**: Advanced techniques for efficient model queries

-### Practice Exercises
+### Remember:

-Try creating models for these game scenarios:

-1. **Guild System**: Create models for guilds, memberships, and guild stats
-2. **Trading System**: Model items, trades, and marketplace listings
-3. **Quest System**: Design models for quests, objectives, and rewards
-4. **Battle System**: Create models for combat stats, abilities, and battle results

-Remember: Start simple, test thoroughly, and gradually add complexity as you become more comfortable with the ECS pattern in Dojo!
+Start simple, test thoroughly, and gradually add complexity as you become more comfortable with the ECS pattern in Dojo!